 - Vamoose Tawang Inn

 - Vamoose Dolma

 The cuisine in Tawang is a perfect blend of traditional North-Eastern food and the spicy influence of Monpas.
-The food in Tawang is the richest, colorful, and delicious and has given birth to a vibrant street food culture.
-On your Tawang tour, you can savour lip-smacking dishes like paratha sabzi, Zan, and the local version of pancake as well as rich Biryani called Gyaza Khazi.
+The food in Tawang is the richest, most colorful, and delicious and has given birth to a vibrant street food culture.
+On your Tawang tour, you can savor lip-smacking dishes like paratha sabzi, Zan, and the local version of pancake and rich Biryani called Gyaza Khazi.
 For a delightful culinary experience, here are some of the top restaurants you can visit -

 - Orange Bar and Restaurant

 - Zomsa Restaurant

 Bamboo utensils, carpets, and wood carvings are popular things to buy in Tawang.
 These are usually made by Monpa tribals and are extremely beautiful.
 In addition, you can get your hands on Thangka paintings and handmade paper making that will be worth every penny.
 An excellent range of tourist souvenir shops in Tawang sells Buddhist prayer wheels in colorful wood, chadars (wrap skirts worn by local women), shawls, brassware, beautiful bags, and Buddha statues.